 A mesh safety pool cover is one of the most recent styles of pool coverings for in-ground swimming pools.
 This cover varies from a standard solid tarp cover, in that it enables water and melting snow to travel past the mesh and then into the swimming pool.
 Because it allows rain water into the pool instead of shedding it away, a mesh cover will help conserve water and will keep out any waste that might normally find it’s way into your pool, simplifying maintenance.
 Because mesh covers don’t have to carry a lot of water weight, they tend to last longer.
 Thanks to strong heavy-duty anchors pins installed in the pool deck material or in surrounding lawn, these covers can handle a lot of weight.
 The anchors and spring accessories and can be custom-tailored to fit the the contour of any pool.

 The primary objective of a solar pool cover is by insulating your swimming pool instead of protecting it.
 It accomplishes this by forming an air barrier that traps the heat and reduces evaporation.
 Solar covers are inexpensive and ideal for pool users who want to optimize the heat conservation of their pool.
 Furthermore, as with the previous pool covers, they do an excellent job of preventing water loss.
 A solar pool cover is sometimes referred to as a bubble pool cover since it is typically a thin cover with air bubbles all around it.
 It captures solar heat and can raise the temperature of your pool by up to 8 degrees.
 Installation is uncomplicated, and after the cover has been sized and trimmed to fit the design of your pool, it can be used immediately.
 Furthermore, it aids in reducing the volume of filth and debris that enters your pool.
 With a solar cover, many owners install a vault at the end of the pool where the cover is neatly rolled up and stored away.
 This not only keeps the cover out of site, but makes installing and removing the cover much easier.
-The vault comes with a sleek aluminum lid which site flush with the surrounding grade, making it less obtrusive.
+The vault comes with a sleek aluminum lid which sits flush with the surrounding grade, making it less obtrusive.
 It’s important to know that solar covers are not safety covers.
 These covers are meant to float on the surface of the water and cannot hold any additional weight.

 Automatic Pool Covers